IndiaFilings.com

 Viability Gap Funding Scheme

 The Government has created a Viability Gap Funding Scheme for PPP projects.
 Infrastructure projects are often not commercially viable on account of having substantial sunk investment and low returns.
 However, they continue to be economically essential.
-Hence, the Viability Gap Funding Scheme has been formulated to provide financial support in the form of grants, one time or deferred, to infrastructure projects undertaken through public-private partnerships with a view to make them commercially viable.
+Hence, the Viability Gap Funding Scheme has been formulated to provide financial support in the form of grants, one time or deferred, to infrastructure projects undertaken through Public Private Partnerships with a view to make them commercially viable.
 The viability gap funding scheme provides maximum viability gap funding of up to 20% of the total project.

 India Infrastructure Finance Company Limited